Back to Blog

 For more on hybrid workflows, see our in-depth AI SEO guide.

-Case Study: Scaling Content with SEO Personalization and No AI Content Penalty
+Case Study: Scaling Content Without Triggering the No Google AI Content Penalty

 A mid-sized digital marketing agency in London implemented AI-assisted workflows for their clients in the SaaS sector.
 By combining AI-generated drafts with human editing, they tripled monthly content output from 20 to 60 articles without any drop in rankings.